Signatures of Primordial Gravitational Waves on the Large-Scale Structure of the Universe

 where the condition $k<2k_*$ comes from momentum conservation. \subparagraph{Gaussian-bump spectrum} A well-motivated early Universe scenario which predicts a large and characteristic amplitude for the GW spectrum consists in a GW signal endowed with a large Gaussian bump.
 An example where we see this kind of bump is an axion field coupled to SU(2) gauge fields as spectator fields besides the inflaton \cite{Namba:2015gja,Thorne:2017jft}.
-Such models result in GWs which are amplified at the same level as the scalar perturbation and so, they are possible targets both for CMB B-mode observations~\cite{Thorne:2017jft} and interferometers~\cite{Bartolo:2016ami, Garcia-Bellido:2016dkw}.
-Therefore, for our purposes, one can study their signatures on the matter power spectrum as another way to test or to constrain such early Universe scenarios.
-The tensor power spectrum is characterized by the following Gaussian bump
+Such models result in GWs which are amplified at the same level as the scalar perturbation and so they are possible targets both for CMB B-mode observations~\cite{Thorne:2017jft} and interferometers~\cite{Bartolo:2016ami, Garcia-Bellido:2016dkw}.
+Therefore, for our purposes, one can study their signatures on the matter power-spectrum as another way to test or constrain such early Universe scenarios.
+The tensor power-spectrum is characterized by the following Gaussian bump

-The impact on the matter power spectrum are visible in Fig. \ref{Allinone}, where the effect of the Gaussian bump reflects also on the shape of the matter power spectrum.
+The impact on the matter power-spectrum is visible in Fig. \ref{Allinone}, where the effect of the Gaussian bump reflects also on the shape of the matter power-spectrum.

-In Fig.~\ref{Allinone} we report the standard matter power spectrum and the one including the effects computed in this paper.
-The dimensional power spectrum of matter we show in the plot is related to the dimensionless $\Delta^2_\delta(k)$, derived from (\ref{asol}), through the relation $P_\delta(k)=(2\pi^2/k^3)\Delta^2_\delta(k)$.
+In Fig.~\ref{Allinone} we report the standard matter power-spectrum and the one including the effects computed in this paper.
+The dimensional power-spectrum of matter we show in the plot is related to the dimensionless $\Delta^2_{\mathcal{\delta}^{(2)}}(k)$, derived from \eqref{asol}, through the relation $P_{\mathcal{\delta}^{(2)}}(k)=(2\pi^2/k^3)\Delta^2_{\mathcal{\delta}^{(2)}}(k)$.
 Some of these effects are similar/degenerate with other cosmological observable like non-Gaussianity, projection effects, kinetic dipole, finger of the observer, and wide-angle effects (e.g., see \cite{Jeong:2011as, Raccanelli:2016avd, Abramo:2017xnp, 2021arXiv210700351B, 2021arXiv210813424Y}), so it is important to find also other peculiar signatures.

+We can see that different kinds of GW sources result in extra contributions to the matter power-spectrum which are comparable to, and exceeding the linear power-spectrum, in different ranges of wave-numbers.
+We calculate \eqref{asol} as a function of $A_T$ and $n_T$ for a power-law GW spectrum \eqref{flat}, and considering a 4$\%$ error bound w.r.t. the linear matter power-spectrum at $k=0.006 \rm{Mpc}^{-1}$, we obtain the parameter space shown in Fig. \ref{Parameter}.
+The grey region shows the allowed range for $n_T-A_T$ accounting for the mentioned error.